Advising Appointment

 1. Access PolyProfile through your Cal Poly Portal under your Academics Tab.

-3. Under Additional Higher Education Credits Detail, you will find the transcripts we received from you.
+2. Click on Additional Higher Education Credits Details to find the transcripts we received from you.

-5. After reviewing your courses, you can access your Degree Progress Report to view your overall degree requirements.
-You can then see what you have completed and what you still need to graduate.
+4. After reviewing your courses, you can access your Degree Progress Report to view your overall degree requirements.
+You can then see what you have completed and what you still need to complete for graduation.

 View of Higher Ed Credit